Penske PUMP is a home logistics service to smartly tidy up what we own and circulate what we no longer use to others or recycling facilities.

 Penske has been expanding their rental locations for consumer use, however, the company still struggles to grow in that sector.

-Most pain points of DIY moving are rooted in users' daily habits of managing their goods.
+Pain points of DIY moving are rooted in users' daily habits of managing their goods.

 01 Keeping track of household inventory is hard.